 "As far as I was concerned, I believed I was going to hell, and I didn't deserve any better.
-But when I arrived [at Recovery Church the only seats available were at the front.
+But when I arrived [at Recovery Church] the only seats available were at the front.
 They started to sing and it was beautiful.
 I've been coming back every week.

-"I had no soul and Recovery were welcomed into on their Church turned [me] into a person trying to do the right thing by others.
+"I had no soul and Recovery Church turned [me] into a person trying to do the right thing by others.
 I want to live by the Lord's commands, give hope and encourage others."